Petersfield U3A Events

 These meetings are seen as being of special interest due to the greater numbers who attend and the possibilities of socialising and carrying out Branch Business.

 The Arts and Heritage meeting is open to all members on the third Wednesday of every month 2.30 – 4.00 p.m. and there is a charge of £2.50 per meeting.
 Each meeting has a speaker who is well qualified in a subject relating to the arts or a heritage topic.
 Occasionally talks are linked with visits to local sites or exhibitions.
+Please note that the meetings originally programmed for September and November 2019 have had to be swapped over, due to changes in speaker availability.
+Those now shown in the programme are the correct entries.

 There is a regular series of other events ranging from theatre and concert trips, heritage visits, and special interest sessions organised through individual groups but open to everybody.
 Other one day subject sessions, short courses and occasional social events are held and publicised on this website and members can receive a regular updating “News & Views Extra” email to keep you in touch.